 Biggish sensor for excellent image quality

-Without diving too deep into digital photography jargon, the secret sauce is the X-E5's 40.2-megapixel X-Trans CMOS 5 sensor.
-A few years old by now, it's considerably larger than smartphone cameras but smaller than full-frame professional systems.
+Without diving too deep into digital photography jargon, the secret sauce here is the X-E5's 40.2-megapixel X-Trans CMOS 5 sensor.
+A few years old by now, the sensor is considerably larger than what's in smartphone cameras but smaller than full-frame professional systems.

 The APS-C (Advanced Photography System Classic) format sensor size is compromise between image quality and portability.
 In simple terms, bigger sensors can result in better image quality, but there are drawbacks as such cameras need to be large large, requiring powerful and fast processors, really, really expensive and with big and heavy lenses.

-With a high-resolution APS-C size sensor it's possible to make a compact camera that delivers superb image quality, without requiring a second mortgage and a studio crew for photography.
+With a high-resolution APS-C size sensor it's possible to make a compact camera that delivers superb image quality, without requiring a second mortgage to buy it.

 There are some quirks though, like the sensor's crop factor of 1.5 which affects how lenses perform compared to full-frame (35 mm) equivalents.
 Fujifilm's supplied a small f2.8 27mm Fujinon pancake lens that becomes effectively 40.5mm in full-frame terms.
 This is a slightly unusual focal length, as it sits between moderately wide (35 mm) and "standard" (50 mm, both in full frame terms) focal lengths.